Roohi Bano

-Roohi Bano (10 August 1951 – 25 January 2019) was a Pakistani actress who was known for her roles in television dramas Kiran Kahani, Zard Gulab, and Darwaza.
+Roohi Bano (10 August 1951 – 25 January 2019) was a Pakistani actress who was known for her roles in television dramas Kiran Kahani, Zard Gulab, Darwaza and Dehleez.
 She along with Uzma Gillani, Tahira Naqvi and Khalida Riyasat dominated Pakistan's television screens from the 1970s, to the 1990s.
 She was known as the Queen of Melancholy because of her portrayal of mournful and pessimistic roles in dramas and films.

 Early life

 Roohi Bano was born in Karachi on 10 August 1951.
 She was the daughter of Alla Rakha, a noted tabla player of India and half-sister of Indian music virtuoso Ustad Zakir Hussain.

 Career

 Roohi joined television when she was doing her Masters in Psychology from the Government College, Lahore.

 She is reported to have "witnessed the birth of the television industry in Pakistan...".
-Bano's first major breakthrough came in 1973 with her performance of cheerful Kiran in PTV's Kiran Kahani.
-Her next performance was of an elite class girl in Zair, Zabar, Pesh.
-She then appeared in the television adaptation of Altaf Fatima's Dastak Na Do, which broadcast from PTV's Lahore center, and Bano portrayed Simi in it.
-Zard Gulab, Darwaza and many other famous TV dramas (nearly 150 TV dramas in all) in the 1970s and 1980s.
-She was conferred the Pride of Performance award by the President of Pakistan in 1981.
+Bano's first major breakthrough came in 1973 with her performance as the cheerful Kiran in PTV's Kiran Kahani.
+Her next performance was of an elite class girl in Zair Zabar Paish.
+She then portrayed Simi in the television adaptation of Altaf Fatima's Dastak Na Do, which broadcast from PTV's Lahore center.
+Throughout the 1970s and 1980s, she appeared in nearly 150 TV dramas, including celebrated works like Zard Gulab, and Darwaza.
+In 1981, she was conferred the Pride of Performance award by the President of Pakistan.
 She also earned many PTV awards, notably Nigar Award, Graduate Award and Lux Lifetime Achievement Award.